SamDuffield/bmm/paper.md

 Indeed, of 500 routes successfully map-matched using `bmm` from the Porto taxi dataset [@taxidata], 467 exhibited multi-modality.
 This uncertainty over the inferred route would not be captured in the single trajectory approach that is adopted by the most prominent map-matching software @Luxen2011 and @Yang2018, which adapt a Viterbi algorithm - first applied to map-matching in @Newson2009.
+The code for @Luxen2011 is found as part of the [OSRM project](https://github.com/Project-OSRM/osrm-backend) and represents an efficient C++ implementation although is not easily accessible through Python.
+The software package accompanying @Yang2018 is found at [fmm](https://github.com/cyang-kth/fmm) and provides extremely fast map-matching but without the convenience and accessibility of working directly with an `osmnx` graph.

 `bmm` adopts a state-space model approach as described in @Duffield2020 and produces a particle approximation that duly represents probabilistic